Avaray/stable-diffusion-simple-wildcards/src/README.md

 # 💾 Installation

-You need to download the wildcard `.txt` files into the appropriate directory (refer to the [preparations](#-preparations) section).

-Navigate to **the proper directory** and download the files.\
-You can download them with the following command:
+You need to install the wildcard `.txt` files into the appropriate directory (refer to the [preparations](#-preparations) section).
+Navigate to **the proper directory** and download the files with one of the following commands:

 {{automaticMethods}}